 Applicant to choose one or other of the flood mitigation measures below Applicant to provide the LPA with the supporting Information detailed below as part of their FRA Applicant to indicate their choice in the box below.
 Enter 'yes' or 'no' Either; Floor levels within the proposed development will be set no lower than existing levels AND, flood proofing of the proposed development has been incorporated where appropriate.
-Details of any flood proofing / resilience and resistance techniques, to be included in accordance with 'Improving the flood performance of new dwellings' CLG (2007) YES This must be demonstrated by a plan that shows finished floor levels relative to the known or modelled flood level.
+Details of any flood proofing / resilience and resistance techniques, to be included in accordance with 'Improving the flood performance of new dwellings' CLG (2007) Yes Or; Floor levels within the extension will be set 300mm above the known or modelled 1 in 100 annual probability river flood (1%) or 1 in 200 annual probability sea flood (0.5%) in any year.
+This flood level is the extent of the Flood Zones This must be demonstrated by a plan that shows finished floor levels relative to the known or modelled flood level.
 All levels should be stated in relation to Ordnance Datum 1